ado1d/Design-pattern---code-smells/description.md

 ### Decorator: layering behaviours

-**Motivation** – The Decorator pattern attaches additional responsibilities to an object dynamically【458972276937605†L10-L12】.
+**Motivation** – The Decorator pattern attaches additional responsibilities to an object dynamically.
 Unlike static inheritance, decorators can be composed at runtime in any combination, giving flexibility when adding features.
 For example, consider a `Coffee` interface with optional milk, sugar or whipped cream.
 Without decorators you would need subclasses like `MilkCoffee`, `SugarCoffee`, `MilkSugarCoffee`, etc., leading to an explosion of classes.

 **Coffee example** – Using the decorator pattern, each feature is implemented as a decorator that wraps an existing coffee object: